Basiiic/BasicHud/README.md

 - if you want to use custom taunt music in casual, **you need to overwrite the files in the hud itsself.** tf2 doesnt like it when theres 2 different sound script files of the same type in different mod folders

+- please put cl_software_cursor 1 into your autoexec to enable software cursors <3

 # ISSUES I KNOW ABOUT CURRENTLY

 - none